SonnyK33/obsidian/Molecules/Edge.md

 **Wrong price vs wrong forecasts**
+Always looking for the most liquid way to put a view on - often through index or ETFs.
+Look at RV between CCCs and HYG for instance to make sure that a CCC is actually "wide".
 The best fundamental trades should be based on non-consensus views and forecasts.
 Some trades may be based on the "wrong" price, even if you think consensus forecasts are correct.
 However, in most cases, those trades are probably better expressed through index.
 That is, if one highly levered BB credit looks too tight given its expected financials, likely all BB's trade too tight, and there's a better trade at the macro level.
 Focus on forming non-consensus views.